 The art turns out to be only part of the hidden legacy Gustav inherits.
 A seventeen-actor ensemble, many of whom were regulars in Anderson’s films, received star billing.
 This includes, in part: Adrien Brody, Willem Dafoe, Edward Norton, Jeff Goldblum, Mathieu Amalric, Harvey Kietel, Tom Wilkinson, Saoirse Ronan, and Jude Law.
 Apparently inspired by Anderson’s reading of Stephan Zweig.
 Rent on Amazon Prime.

 The Dig 2021 Based on the novel by John Preston.
 The film reimagines events of the 1939 excavation of Sutton Hoo, England, the site of two medieval cemeteries whose exploration continues to this day.
 With Ralph Feinnes, Carey Mulligan, Lily James, Johnny Flynn, Ben Chaplin.
-Premieres on Netflix January 29, 2021.
+Rent on Netflix.

 Top photo: Bigstock